Last updated: July 18, 2024

 Article

 Following the landmark Oliver L. Brown et al. v.
-Board of Education of Topeka, Kansas in 1954, public schools could no longer segregate students using racial categories or ethnic backgrounds.
+Board of Education of Topeka, Kansas Supreme Court decision in 1954, public schools could no longer segregate students using racial categories or ethnic backgrounds.
 In 1992, the events surrounding this historic case became the basis for the creation of the Brown v.
 Board of Education National Historic Site, which includes the Monroe Elementary School.

-Between the 1860s and 1926, the Monroe School neighborhood was an active, working-class African-American community.
+Between the 1860s and 1926, the Monroe School neighborhood was an active, working-class African American community.
 However, the historical record of this important time prior to the Civil Rights period does not tell us much about the daily life of people in the neighborhood.

 The chance to learn more came just before the 2004 opening of the new visitor’s center of the Brown v.
 Board of Education National Historic Site, housed in the Monroe Elementary School.
 Before the opening, the school building needed substantial work.
 The Midwest Archeological Center completed archeological projects during the school rehabilitation work between 1999 and 2003.
 The results of these projects tell us about how people in the earlier Monroe School neighborhood lived and related to the wider world.